Kingston Brass Faucets Review & Rating Updated: 08/05/22

 Kitting in the U.S. rather than buying faucets already kitted helps the company reduce its inventory.

-By keeping the parts necessary to assemble kits, rather than the kits themselves, a few dozen components can then be assembled into several hundred faucets on an "as needed" basis.
+By keeping the parts necessary to assemble kits, rather than the kits themselves, a few dozen components can then be assembled into several dozen faucets on an "as needed" basis.

 The company offers an impressive number and variety of faucets in every design class: traditional, transitional, and contemporary.